-We hope our patients and members of the local community will enjoy recent news stories about St. Mark’s Hospital in Salt Lake City and the satellite Lone Peak Emergency Center in Draper, Utah.
-You might find feature articles about our patients, information about innovative procedures or technologies, or stories about recent healthcare events.
+We hope our patients and members of the local community will enjoy recent news stories about St. Mark’s Hospital.
+You might find featured articles about our patients, information about innovative procedures or technologies, or stories about recent healthcare events.

 We encourage reporters and producers from local newspapers and broadcast stations to contact us when they need help with a healthcare story.

 Unique collaboration brings a hybrid ablation procedure to two MountainStar hospitalsRead More

 St. Mark's Hospital recognized by the Joint Commission for using highly reliable interventions that improve patient outcomesRead More

 St. Mark's Hospital achieved readmission rates better than the national average according to data recently released from Medicare.Read More